International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

 monitored.
 This would enable a trust relationship in which auditors can be audited by participants.

-To simplify the observability of a data space, the DSA can mandate that participants make their audit data available as events or streams per default.
+To simplify the observability of a data space, the DSGA can mandate that participants make their audit data available as events or streams per default.
 Then trusted auditors would not need to request publication but could simply negotiate the relevant contracts, which are only accessible